 Every render is built to sell: accurate materials, considered lighting, and a finish that holds up next to real product photography.

-Three studies in material, light and finish — each built from concept to final render in Blender 5.1 with Cycles.
+Three areas of focus, each built from concept to final render in Blender 5.1 with Cycles.

 Replace: images/project-1.jpg